sandeepone/gleez-cerber/README.md

 Gleez Cerber
 ============

-Gleez Cerber is a new cool theme for Gleez CMS with left sidebar
+Gleez Cerber is a new responsive cool theme for Gleez CMS with right sidebar